Why Do my Cloth Diapers Smell?

-While there can many root causes, cloth diapers stink because because they are still dirty, and the only way to fix them is to get them clean.
+So why do your cloth diapers smell?
+While there can many root causes, cloth diapers stink because they are still dirty, and the only way to fix them is to get them clean.

 Almost everyone who has cloth diapered has had to deal with a stinky diaper now and then, so don’t think that anyone is saying you’re not trying to clean your diapers properly.
 Just know that while there are many solutions to smelly diapers, the root of the problem is that something is preventing them from getting as clean as you’re trying to get them.

 Are stinky diapers really a problem?

 Yes!
 Think about it, if smelly diapers are dirty diapers, and diapers are most often soiled by urine and feces, then dirty diapers hold ammonia and bacteria.
 If this kind of stuff builds up on your diapers and is left to fester, irritation and rashes may be the next problems you need to battle.

 Can I use scent boosters or essential oils in my cloth diaper laundry to help?

 You CAN use them, but you REALLY shouldn’t.

 First, let me just say that adding perfumes and scents to things you put on your baby (especially that baby’s genitalia) is not something I recommend as their skin is very sensitive.
 With that said and out of the way, after hearing from a few dozen cloth diaper moms who have used scent boosters regularly, the consensus is that they don’t cause major issues.
 I’m not 100% convinced that over the long-term they are not doing damage, but since I never touch the stuff (the insanely strong smell just turns my stomach even though I’m not one of those down-with-perfume people), I have to go with those who have actually used them.
 They say, you can use them.